 - olive oil cooking spray

-- 1 pound ground turkey (if using ground beef, no need to spray first)
+- 1 pound ground turkey (if using ground beef or pork, no need to spray first)

 - 2 teaspoons dried basil